Meet your coach

 Coaching is different from just talking with a friend, because a coach is trained, skilled, and hired to help you build on your strengths, identify your blockers, and achieve your goals – not just be a pal.
 When you work with a career coach, together we focus on you – your skills, weaknesses, vision, goals, and the competition – just like athletic coaches do with their star players.

 It is not.
-Therapists are also trained professionals that work with people one-on-one to address problems, challenges, and patterns, however, therapists tend to work with specific kinds of cognitive, behavioral, or medical issues.
+Therapists are also trained professionals who work with people to address problems, challenges, and patterns, however, therapists tend to work with specific kinds of cognitive, behavioral, or medical issues.
 Coaches, especially career coaches, do not.

 It always includes a coach.
 Someone to study your performance, celebrate the wins, analyze the losses, and strategize how to best position your talents for the match at hand and life-long success.